yeungjosh/pokemon-team-recommender/README.md

 ### For ML Engineer Interviews

 **"Walk me through your model choices."**
 → "I chose LightGBM Gradient Boosting because tabular data problems favor tree models over neural nets.
 With 10K samples, GB generalizes better than deep learning.
 I also needed CPU-only inference for free deployment on HF Spaces.
-LightGBM gives 5ms predictions vs. 50ms for neural nets."
+Final model is 232 KB with 5ms inference."

 **"How did you handle limited data?"**
 → "I generated 10K synthetic teams algorithmically with domain constraints (role diversity, type balance, usage-weighted sampling).
 This gave me control over the distribution and avoided scraping overhead.
-I used weak supervision: labeled data with initial weights, then let ML refine them.
-Model learned meta matchup was 10% more important than I hypothesized."
+I used weak supervision: labeled data with initial weights (40/40/20), then let ML refine them.
+Model learned meta matchup is 53.3% - over 3x more important than type coverage (17.1%).
+This was surprising but aligns with competitive play."

 **"How do you explain your model's predictions?"**
-→ "I use SHAP values to show feature importance globally (meta=38.5%, type=32.4%, role=24.7%) and per-prediction.
+→ "I use feature importances to show global weights (meta=53.3%, role=26.4%, type=17.1%) and per-prediction contributions.
 For example, Kingambit scores high because it checks Dragapult and Gholdengo (meta matchup), not just type synergy.
-This aligns with competitive Pokémon strategy."
+The model learned meta matters 3x more than type, which aligns with competitive strategy."

 **"How did you validate generalization?"**
-→ "I validated on 500 real teams from Smogon forums.
-Got 0.74 correlation with human upvotes, and 82% of top teams scored >0.90.
-Failure cases were intentionally suboptimal teams (memes, niche strategies).
-For competitive teams, model aligns with expert judgment."
+→ "The model achieved R²=0.64 on validation data with only 4% train/val gap, showing no overfitting.
+The learned weights (53.3% meta) align with domain expertise - you face popular threats like Kingambit in 40%+ of battles, so countering them dominates team building."

 **"What would you do differently at scale?"**
 → "With 1M+ samples, I'd experiment with neural nets for feature discovery.
 I'd also add user feedback loops: log which recommendations users clicked, retrain on real usage.
 Currently model is frozen at deployment; production ML should continuously learn."